example42/psick/README.markdown

 hardly need to modify them in order to add custom resources or redefine existing ones.

-Decommissioning or classes is now done via top scope variables or arguments of the main class (absent, disable, disableboot) and not including the relevant sub-class.
+Decommissioning of classes is now done via top scope variables or arguments of the main class (absent, disable, disableboot) and not including the relevant sub-class.

-Monitoring and firewalling abstraction and Puppi integration are still present, while backup abrastion has been discontinued.
+Monitoring and firewalling abstraction and Puppi integration are still present, while backup abstraction has been discontinued.
 The new modules use an alternative approach to Puppi integration.
 The Puppi module is going to remain unique and compatible for both the old and the new modules, at least until the migration has been completed.

+This transition is going to last some months and will hopefully be completed by the release of Puppet 2.8 (somewhen in 2012?)

 For any question contact me via GitHub or on http://www.example42.com